ragekow/Portfolio-Website/README.md

 ## Technologies Used

 - HTML
-- CSS (including frameworks like Bootstrap for styling)
+- CSS (including frameworks like Tailwindcss for styling)
 - JavaScript (optional for interactivity)
 - Backend technologies if implementing a contact form (e.g., Node.js, Express.js, and Nodemailer for sending emails)